 2-hour exam (2 of 4 questions to be answered; fixed start time with 2 hours to complete)

 Main Assessment In: April/May

 The course aims to provide students with a sound knowledge of corporate finance theories and techniques and the appropriate skills to demonstrate and apply them.
 The course will make students understand how companies formulate decisions regarding corporate governance, capital structure, and mergers and acquisitions.
 The course will also demonstrate how firms raise different types of debt and equity financing.

 By the end of this course students will be able to:

-1. show understanding of advanced analytical methods - both theory and model based
+1. show understanding of the theory and applications of corporate finance.

-6. communicate effectively and clearly in written and oral formats in groups or individually
+4. communicate effectively and clearly in written and oral formats in groups or individually.